ytetsuro/user_guide_src_ja/source/libraries/input.rst

 	.. php:method:: get([$index = NULL[, $xss_clean = NULL]])

-		:パラメータ	mixed	$index: GET parameter name
+		:param	mixed	$index: GET parameter name
-		:パラメータ	bool	$xss_clean: Whether to apply XSS filtering
+		:param	bool	$xss_clean: Whether to apply XSS filtering
-		:返り値:	$_GET if no parameters supplied, otherwise the GET value if found or NULL if not
+		:returns:	$_GET if no parameters supplied, otherwise the GET value if found or NULL if not
-		:返り値型:	mixed
+		:rtype:	mixed

 		This method is identical to ``post()``, only it fetches GET data.
 		::